-The award-winning and influential critique of twelve U.S. history textbooks, Lies My Teacher Told Me: Everything American History Textbooks Get Wrong, is now available in a young readers’ edition.
+The award-winning critique of 12 U.S. history textbooks, Lies My Teacher Told Me: Everything American History Textbooks Get Wrong, is also available in a young readers’ edition.

 In Lies My Teacher Told Me, James W. Loewen not only critiques textbooks, he also introduces the history as it should be told regarding key events, people, and time periods such as pre-Columbian history, Reconstruction, President Wilson, Helen Keller, the first Thanksgiving, the My Lai massacre, 9/11, and the Iraq War.

-James W. Loewen is the bestselling and award-winning author of Lies My Teacher Told Me, Lies Across America, Lies My Teacher Told Me About Christopher Columbus, Sundown Towns, and Lies My Teacher Told Me: Young Readers’ Edition (all from The New Press).
+James W. Loewen was the bestselling and award-winning author of Lies My Teacher Told Me, Lies Across America, Lies My Teacher Told Me About Christopher Columbus, Sundown Towns, and Lies My Teacher Told Me: Young Readers’ Edition (all from The New Press).
 He also wrote Teaching What Really Happened and The Mississippi Chinese: Between Black and White and edited The Confederate and Neo-Confederate Reader.
-He has won the American Book Award, the Oliver Cromwell Cox Award for Distinguished Anti-Racist Scholarship, the Spirit of America Award from the National Council for the Social Studies, and the Gustavus Myers Outstanding Book Award.
-Loewen is professor emeritus of sociology at the University of Vermont and lives in Washington, D.C.
+He won the American Book Award, the Oliver Cromwell Cox Award for Distinguished Anti-Racist Scholarship, the Spirit of America Award from the National Council for the Social Studies, and the Gustavus Myers Outstanding Book Award.
+Read more.

 ISBN: 978-1-62097-469-8 | The New Press